MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 ## If a management or workload cluster is not used for more than 60 days, the certificates will expire

-If you don't use a management or workload cluster for longer than 60 days, the certificates expire and must be renewed before you can upgrade AKS on Azure Stack HCI.
-When an AKS on Azure Stack HCI cluster is not upgraded within 60 days, the KMS plug-in token and certificates both expire within the 60 days.
-The cluster is still functional, however, since it's beyond 60 days, you need to call support to upgrade.
-If the cluster is rebooted after this period, it will continue to remain in the same non-functional state.
+If you don't use a management or workload cluster for longer than 60 days, the certificates expire, and you must renew them before you can upgrade AKS on Azure Stack HCI.
+When an AKS on Azure Stack HCI cluster is not upgraded within 60 days, the KMS plug-in token and the certificates both expire within the 60 days.
+The cluster is still functional, however, since it's beyond 60 days, you need to call Microsoft support to upgrade.
+If the cluster is rebooted after this period, it will continue to remain in a non-functional state.

 To resolve this issue, run the following steps:

-1. Repair the management cluster certificates.
+1. Repair the management cluster certificate by [manually rotating the token and then restart the KMS plug-in and container](known-issues.md#the-api-server-is-not-responsive-after-several-days).
 2. Repair the `mocctl` certificates by running `Repair-MocLogin`.
 3. Repair the workload cluster certificates by [manually rotating the token and then restart the KMS plug-in and container](known-issues.md#the-api-server-is-not-responsive-after-several-days).